peerkar/liferay-antisamy-customization/README.md

 # Installation

-Download the binaries from the latest folder and deploy.
+Download the binary from the latest folder and deploy.

+You also have to define the path to the configuration file of this module in the AntiSamy settings: Control Panel -> System Settings -> Foundation -> Antisamy Sanitizer -> Configuration File URL.
+Just change the sanitizer-configuration.xml to custon-iframe-configuration.xml.

 # Building manually